 Someone close to me retired this past year.
 While work was demanding, she longs for pieces of her past.
 The familiarity of having a defined purpose, and the comfort of friends who worked alongside her.
 It got me thinking, as someone who has essentially retired from one career (homeschooling) and is in the embracing… Read More

-An Intentional Perspective I’ve always enjoyed creating a well-lived life.
+I’ve always enjoyed creating a well-lived life.
 When Martha Stewart hit the scenes, it was love at first sight.
 But usually, the complicity of projects and recipes left me a bit intimidated.
 At the time I was a very young woman, barely even that.
 With zero skill, but a creative spirit.

 My hands gently open a folder.
 The aging paper bulges with drawings, letters, report cards, and stories.
 Pieces of my childhood, faded and delicate.
 All those clues; testifying that a little girl dreamed of creating.